vaishnavi2209/-Detection-of-Brain-Hemorrhage-and-Bone-Fracture-/README.md

 model includes the systematic graph plot of the data provided which completes the objective of our project.
 In our project classification has its vital role which is because it provides us the data of the patients who are suffering so that they can be provided with the accurate assistance.
-Here’s the graphical representation of the whole data set which shows the multiple values which are used to detect the brain hemorrhage of the patient.
-Along with which the data for the bone fracture condition is also given.

 # Tools, Technologies, and Platform used:-
  *MATLAB